 The Challenge

-The hardest part of this project had nothing to do with cartography.
-The data didn't exist.
+Geospatial intelligence work often faces a fundamental data problem: the most strategically significant information is the least openly available.
 For a 20-map series covering ethnic demographics, infrastructure corridors, and transportation networks across six Caucasus nations — produced for a U.S.-sponsored training program reaching 100+ government officials and academics — the geospatial datasets were unavailable, incomplete, or locked behind governments with no interest in sharing them.
+The maps were needed to help participants evaluate the region's spatial dynamics and understand its geopolitical and demographic complexity — information that shapes real policy and analytical decisions.

 The solution was reconstruction.
 For each map category, available sources were identified — regional atlases, scanned historical maps, non-GIS publications with spatial information embedded.
 Those sources were georeferenced in ArcGIS Pro, then the features were hand-digitized: pipeline routes traced feature by feature, ethnic boundaries corrected against multiple cross-referenced sources, transportation networks extracted and validated against basemap imagery.